facelessuser/BracketHighlighter/docs/usage.md

 ### Toggle String Bracket Escape Mode
 `bh_toggle_string_escape_mode` toggles BH's recognition mode of escaped sub brackets in strings and regex.
 The modes are 'string escape' mode and 'regex escape' mode.

+### Find Matching Offscreen Bracket
+When the setting `show_offscreen_bracket_popup` is enabled, the `bh_offscreen_popup` command shows a popup on the screen showing the location of the matching offscreen bracket (only available for Sublime Text 3 versions that support this).
+The cursor must currently be on an onscreen bracket for this to work (this may change in the future to allow the cursor to just be between matching brackets).
+The popup will also auto popup when the mouse hovers over an onscreen bracket when the other matching bracket is offscreen.

 ## Bracket Plugin Commands
 BH is also extendable via plugins and provides a number of built in Bracket Plugins that take advantage of BH&rsquo;s matching to provide additional features.
 Most plugin features are available via the `Tools->Packages->BracketHighlighter` menu or the command palette.
 To see how to configure shortcuts, see the `Example.sublime-settings` file.